-The Department of Black Studies at SUNY New Paltz offers two multi-disciplinary majors devoted to the exploration and analysis of the history and culture of African people in the United States, Caribbean, and Africa: a Liberal Arts Major, and an Elementary Education major focusing on Birth-Grade 2 (B-2) and Grades 1-6.
-These majors define the Black experience from an African and Afro-American centered perspective rather than Euro-centric perspective, illuminate the contribution of African people to world culture, and correct a traditional approach to the study of world history that has tended to bypass the African Diaspora experience.
+The Department of Black Studies at SUNY New Paltz is one of the first and oldest of its kind in the nation.
+Devoted to the exploration and analysis of the history and culture of African people in the United States, Caribbean, and Africa, Black Studies define the Black experience from an African and Afro-American perspective, illuminate the contribution of African people to world culture, and correct a traditional approach to the study of world history that has tended to bypass the African Diaspora experience.

-A major in Black Studies also has practical applications.
-It may be utilized as the foundation for graduate studies in all areas of social sciences, including history, sociology, political science and the study of law; it provides a background for students interested in the field of social welfare as a vocation it provides added dimension for those seeking careers in government and foreign services.
-The Black Studies B-2 and 1-6 curricula lead to careers in teaching.
+A major in Black Studies may be utilized as the foundation for graduate studies in all areas of social sciences.
+It provides a background for students interested in the field of social welfare, and an added dimension for those seeking careers in government and foreign services.
+The Black Studies education curricula lead to careers in teaching.

 Office: Faculty Office Building West 2